 On our last day in Cancún, we hopped on a bus back out to the hotel zone.
 While the two districts feel completely different, there is some population crossover.

 A couple of the beaches intermingled among the private resorts are public and have become popular with the residents from the mainland.

 We chose Playa Tortugas, Turtle Beach, for our afternoon hangout.

 Much more than a sandy swimming spot, the Turtle sports a huge bungee jumping platform (that no force on heaven or Earth could have compelled us to jump off) along with a pier and marina providing ferry service to nearby Isla Mujeres.

-We were content with getting our feet wet in the surf and sitting with an ice cold cerveza… dos por favor.
+But we were content with just getting our feet wet in the surf and sitting with an ice cold cerveza… dos por favor.